traitecoevo/stan_crossval_demo/README.md

 NOTE: if `devtools` is not installed it can be by running `install.packages("devtools")`.

-### Process data ready for analysis
+## Process data ready for analysis
-Now we need to prepare, download and process the data for subsequent use with models.
+Now we need to download, process and split the data into 10-folds for subsequent use with stan.
 We've automated this using the package `remake` and its declaration file `remake.yml`.
 For a tutorial of how to use `remake` please see [here](https://github.com/ropenscilabs/remake-tutorial).

 Ensuring you are within `stan_crossval_demo` you can enter R and run the following: